stellar-deprecated/kelp/examples/walkthroughs/trader/sell.md

 `AMOUNT_OF_A_BASE` allows you to scale the order size levels explained below.
 Trade amounts are specified in **units of the [base asset](https://en.wikipedia.org/wiki/Currency_pair#Base_currency)** (i.e. `ASSET_CODE_A`).

 - **AMOUNT**: specifies the order size in multiples of the base unit described above.
 This `AMOUNT` is multiplied by the `AMOUNT_OF_A_BASE` field to give the final amount.
 The amount for the quote asset is derived using this value and the computed price at the indicated `SPREAD` level.
-- **SPREAD**: represents the distance from center price as a percentage specified as a decimal number (0 < spread < 1.00).
+- **SPREAD**: represents the distance from the mid price as a percentage specified as a decimal number (0 < spread < 1.00).
 The [bid/ask spread](https://en.wikipedia.org/wiki/Bid%E2%80%93ask_spread) will be 2x what is specified at each level in the config.

 ## Run Kelp